nalgeon/redka/docs/install-module.md

 go get github.com/nalgeon/redka
 ```

-You'll also need an SQLite driver.
-Use one of the following:
+You'll also need an SQLite or PostgreSQL driver.

+Use one of the following for SQLite:

 -   `github.com/mattn/go-sqlite3` (CGO, fastest)
 -   `github.com/ncruces/go-sqlite3` (pure Go, WASM)
--   `github.com/tursodatabase/go-libsql` (CGO)
--   `modernc.org/sqlite` (pure Go)
+-   `modernc.org/sqlite` (pure Go, libc port)

+Or one of the following for PostgreSQL:

+-   `github.com/lib/pq`
+-   `github.com/jackc/pgx/v5`

 Install a driver with `go get` like this: